kristinemlarson/gnssrefl/README.md

 - I do not save RINEX files.

 If you want multi-GNSS, you need to use multi-GNSS orbits and edit the json file.
-And the RINEX you select must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file:
+And the RINEX you select must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file and let's say you used the snr=99 ending instead of the default 66:

-- *rinex2snr p041 2020 151 99 -orb gnss* (gnss option uses GFZ orbits so you can use GPS, Glonass, and Galileo)
+- *rinex2snr p041 2020 151 -snr 99 -orb gnss* (gnss option uses GFZ orbits so you can use GPS, Glonass, and Galileo)
-- *gnssir p041 2020 151 99 -fr 201 -plt True* (look at the lovely Galileo L1 data)
+- *gnssir p041 2020 151 -snr 99 -fr 201 -plt True* (look at the lovely Galileo L1 data)

 What should the periodogram plots look like?
 Until we have Jupyter notebooks, I recommend you look at [the paper I wrote with Carolyn Roesler](https://link.springer.com/article/10.1007/s10291-018-0744-8)